rufinv/Intro2AI-class/index.md

 ### Registration
 Priority is given to M2 students from Universite de Toulouse.
 The classes may be open to other interested participants from ANITI or outside, based on availability.

-To pre-register for the class, **it is mandatory to sign up** with the following form:
+To register for the class, **it is mandatory to sign up** with the following form:
 #### [Registration form](registration)

 Once registered, you will receive the visio-conference links for each class.

 ### Grading
-The class is offered in 2021 as an off-curriculum optional course.
+The class is offered in 2022 as an off-curriculum optional course.
 There will be no grades and no exams.

 We may deliver a certificate of attendance if you need one; however, this should be mentioned when you register, and in that case we will monitor your attendance, including participation in at-home assignments.